grey-elf/dm/docs/vl/3-research.md

 - Award magic items
     - If she hasn't already, gives one of a pair of ***sending stones***, the other remains with her so they can stay in communication
     - 4x potions of healing
-    - Offers each character a choice between two common or uncommon magic items that would be appropriate to them
+    - Offers each character a choice between two common or uncommon magic items that would be appropriate to them (offer OOC and have Kieren gift them their choice)
     - 1x potion of any rarity (within reason) that Kieren thinks they would find useful